MouadRS/CucumberApiTestJV/README.md

   When I Hit API with user id as 1
   Then status code comes as 200
   And json body contain user id as 1
-  And json body contain name id as "Leanne Graham"
+  And json body contain name as "Leanne Graham"
 ```

 # StepDefinition